Ragge-dev/zio-comparison/hello-service/README.md

 # Services and business logic
-If you are new to sbt I recommend just running all the examples from Intellij.
+Because of that I have taken shortcuts with resolving the user.json files you have to run the projects from the IDE in order for the programs to correctly resolve the path to the files.

 In order to start simple and look at parts at a time, checkout the branch `service-pattern` using:
 ## Compare Service Pattern